 However, the benefits of using Micro Frontends can outweigh the risks for many applications.

 If you are considering using Micro Frontends for your next web application, be sure to weigh the pros and cons carefully to decide if it is the right choice.
 I recommend you read an article about the Pros and Cons of MFE.

 There are a few different ways to test Micro Frontends applications:

 Unit testing: This type of testing focuses on testing the individual components of the application.

 Integration testing: This type of testing focuses on testing how the different components of the application work together.

-E2E testing: This type of testing focuses on testing the entire application from end to end.
+E2E testing: This type focuses on testing the entire application from end to end.

 Micro Frontends are a new way of structuring web applications that can improve development velocity, enable better team collaboration, and create a more maintainable codebase.
 While some risks to consider in building your new UI, the benefits of using Micro Frontends can outweigh the risks for many applications.

 If you want to reduce the risks while developing new features, this guide about feature flags can help you.